-These tips aren't specific to any industry, and most of them are either low, or no-cost.
-They can be applied in a small, local establishment, a franchise, an early-stage startup, or a Fortune 500 company.
+These tips aren't specific to any industry, and most of them are either low or no-cost.
+They can be applied in small establishments, franchises, startups, and Fortune 500 companies.

 Let's get started with one that has the potential to change everything: recognition.

 1. Recognize great work

 One of the most important factors that contribute to employee motivation is how often their hard work gets recognized.
 70% of employees say that motivation and morale would improve massively with an increased recognition from managers.
 After all, if an employee produces exceptional results but their hard work isn't recognized, why would they continue to be a high-performing employee?

 Bonus points: studies show a connection between satisfied employees, productivity, and retention. ⭐

 It's not just important to recognize great work.
 How you recognize your team's contributions has a significant impact.
 Employee recognition shouldn’t just be an annual bonus at the end of the year—it should be meaningfully and frequently given.

 Meghan M. Biro shared excellent advice on effective recognition in a TalentCulture post.
 Here's one of my favorite tips: